hyperledger/besu-docs/docs/Tutorials/Kubernetes/Overview.md

 resources across namespaces.

 !!!note
-    Namespace-based scoping is not applicable for cluster-wide objects (e.g. StorageClass, PersistentVolumes, etc).
+    Namespace-based scoping is not applicable for cluster-wide objects (for example StorageClass, PersistentVolumes, etc).